Beep…beep …

 I will answer all your questions in this long but all-encompassing read ahead.

-Too long; didn’t read (table of contents)
+TL;DR (table of contents)

-- What is a GS1 Digital Link
+- What is a GS1 Digital Link?

-- What is a QR Code with a GS1 Digital Link
+- What is a GS1 QR Code?

-- How will transitioning from barcodes to QR Codes with GS1 Digital Link happen?
+- How will transitioning from barcodes to GS1 QR Codes happen?

-- How does a QR Code with GS1 Digital Link work
+- How does a GS1 QR Code work

-- 10 Reasons why a QR Code with a GS1 Digital Link is the future
+- 10 Reasons why a GS1 QR Code is the future

-- Best practices to create a QR Code with GS1 Digital Link
+- Best practices to create a GS1 QR Code

-- GS1 Digital Link QR Code readiness
+- GS1 QR Code readiness

 The barcode backstory: 50 years, still going strong?

 In the latest round of interventions, GS1 addressed the need for an interoperable yet standardized machine-readable code by ratifying (PDF) their Web URI Standard Structure in 2018.
+URI or Uniform Resource Identifier is a type of URL specially designed for GS1 standards.
+You don’t have to create a URI manually, as most service providers automatically generate a URI based on your GTIN.

-What is a GS1 Digital Link
+What is a GS1 Digital Link?

 - A secured “https://” protocol, preferably a subdomain that could link to consumer-focused data such as EU’s Product Passports, instructional videos, promotional offers, recall alerts, etc